lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.02-working-memory-via-message-embeddings/explainer/readme.md

 The default behavior of the AI SDK is to send the entire message history to the API.
 For production applications, it's more efficient to send only the most recent message since we're persisting the full history anyway.

+Recommendation: hand-code this commit.
+It's new material not covered in the skill building.

 ### Steps To Complete

 #### Update the Chat Component Transport